cobaltine/json-fingerprint/README.md

 ### Decode JSON fingerprints

-JSON fingerprints can be decoded with the `decode_fingerprint()` convenience function.
+JSON fingerprints can be decoded with the `decode()` convenience function.
 It returns the version, hash function and secure hash in a tuple.

 ```python
 import json_fingerprint